zyrolasting/denxi/README.md

 horrid Windows UAC problem where you have to answer a bunch of prompts.
 It doesn't matter how much they signed away in that one box with the funny words, most users just smlap<sup><a href="#1">[1]</a></sup> the prompts away to get things done.
+The zero-trust launcher doesn't even prompt, though.
+It just mechanically says "you didn't consent to this scenario" and halts.

-The other extreme is that Xiden deems the user controlling it through a command line or its libraries as an absolute authority.
-Despite having many checks, Xiden does not define accounts, so it does not set OS-level restrictions on the user running it as a process.
-So with a little study, you can leverage that power to decide what names are canonical for any software release.
-So when you tell it to install `browser`, you get Brave, because that's the browser you always install.
-Except when you are at work, where only Chrome seems to show all the internal websites smoothly.
-Oh, and the launcher has its own copy of public keys so it will only install what came from people you trust.
+The zero-trust extreme makes for a usabilty _nightmare_, so the other extreme is to define a Xiden user as an absolute authority.
+Despite having many checks, Xiden does not extend OS-level security for the user running it as a process.
+You can leverage this to write trusted code (think "Allow All") to launch Xiden.

-The compromise is to build a custom launcher on top of the zero-trust model.
-That's the user-friendly program that "bakes in" the smart answers to prompts I mentioned earlier.
-That launcher controls Xiden, so it can configure Xiden to trust what the launcher trusts.
+The compromise between the "Deny All" and "Allow All" extremes is to build a custom launcher on top of "Deny All" part, that flips all of Xiden's switches and knobs on behalf of a less technical user.
+The custom launcher is the user-friendly program that "bakes in" the smart answers to prompts I mentioned earlier, moving you closer to the Magic Install Command.
+For example, the launcher can embed its own trusted public keys so it will only install payloads from certain sources.

 But how would you distribute something so particular to your team/fans/customers/disinterested-mailing-list safely?
 With Xiden's built-in launcher!
-Xiden's rules for data distribution and verification applies equally to itself, so you can use it to distribute custom launchers signed by your private key.
-And when an information security incident comes up in the industry, you can adapt your launchers to survive this cyberpunk hellscape we call society.
+Xiden's rules for data distribution and verification applies equally to itself, so you can use the "Deny All" model to distribute custom launchers signed by your private key.
+And when an information security incident comes up in the industry, you can update your launchers to survive this cyberpunk hellscape we call society.

 ## Handling Dependency Hell